-In 2017 Dallarnil State School re-read in collaboration with parents and staff, our Responsible Behaviour Management Plan for Students and the School Community, including components around cyber bullying.
-In 2015, the Plan was reviewed to ensure that the policy remained effective and met the needs of our school's students.
+In 2018 Dallarnil State School re-read in collaboration with parents and staff, our Responsible Behaviour Management Plan for Students and the School Community, including components around cyber bullying.
+This was part of our Teaching and Learning Review.
+In 2017, the Plan was reviewed to ensure that the policy remained effective and met the needs of our school's students.